-The core requirement in psychology is best met by 151.
-For students in teacher education programs, Education 301 satisfies graduation requirements but does not serve as a prerequisite for advanced psychology courses.
-Psychology 12, when offered, and 322 may be a part of the teaching minor in the academic study of religions.
+The core requirement in psychology may be met by 151 or, for students in teacher education programs, by Education 301.
+Psychology 12 and 322 may be a part of the teaching minor in the academic study of religions.

 151 INTRODUCTORY PSYCHOLOGY.
 F and S, core.
 An introductory course intended to give the beginner some orientation to the field of psychology in general.
 The psychology core requirements for students in teacher education programs should be met by Education 301 rather than by this course.
 Staff.